Santa Claus is coming … to Congress? - NewsBreak

 His name is Santa Claus .

 Claus, 74, is among the 48 candidates who filed to run for the remainder of Young’s term earlier this month.
-He will face off against a who’s-who of Alaska politics, including former Gov. Sarah Palin (R), former Senate Majority Leader John Coghill (R), surgeon Al Gross (I), state Sen. Josh Revak (R) and former Interior Department official Tara Sweeney (R), in a first-of-its-kind primary election in which the top four contenders, regardless of party, advance to an August ranked-choice runoff.5 being treated following explosion in Montrose
+He will face off against a who’s-who of Alaska politics, including former Gov. Sarah Palin (R), former Senate Majority Leader John Coghill (R), surgeon Al Gross (I), state Sen. Josh Revak (R) and former Interior Department official Tara Sweeney (R), in a first-of-its-kind primary election in which the top four contenders, regardless of party, advance to an August ranked-choice runoff.

 The others have connections and support in the state’s small political world.
 The powerful Alaska Native Corporations back Sweeney, while Young’s widow backs Revak, both of whom co-chaired Young’s campaign.
 Palin, though she hasn’t appeared on an Alaska ballot since the 2008 presidential election, has backing from former President Donald Trump.